Creating a Career Development Plan: Tips and Strategies

 Outline an action Plan

-After developing your short-term individual career plan, you should create a list of actionable steps needed to reach each objective.
+After developing your short-term individual career development plan, create an actionable list of steps needed to reach each goal.

-An action plan will outline specific education programs, learning resources and coaching sessions, as well as supportive mentors that aid in the process of professional development.
+An action plan can outline specific courses, learning resources and coaching sessions, as well as supportive mentors who can aid in the development of your career.

 Implement Your Plan

-The final step is to implement the career development plan.
-It involves reviewing how you are progressing and altering your strategy should the need arise.
-Monitoring your progress regularly helps you stay focused on what works to improve your own personal performance and also provides you with the opportunity to think about challenges that you’ve encountered so far.
+The last step is executing the career development strategy.
+This involves assessing the progress you have made and making adjustments should the need arise.
+By regularly assessing your progress, you can stay focused on what works for your personal development and gives you the chance to think about challenges that you’ve encountered to date.

-Make time for yourself every week.
-Spend a minimum of a couple of hours each week to focusing on personal growth goals.
-This might include attending classes, discussions in your area of work, or experimenting with different methods in your work routine.
+Put in the time every week.
+Make sure to spend a minimum of hours a week on the personal growth objectives outlined.
+This could include attending classes or discussions in your area of work or actively experimenting with different methods in your work routine.

 Benefits of Creating a Career Development Plan |